protocol7/spotipedia/README.txt

 * mkdir ~/Spotify
 * cd ~/Spotify
 * git clone git://github.com/protocol7/spotipedia.git
 * In Spotify, enter the URI spotify:app:spotipedia into the search area and press enter.
-The app should allow and allow you to add it to your sidebar
+The app should start and allow you to add it to your sidebar
 * Enjoy!